ribersec/ribersec.github.io/_posts/2020-06-12-Windows-Privilege-Escalation-Tools.md

 ![image](/assets/img/system-msiexec.png)

-Yes, we have shell and running it as system!
+Yes, we have a shell and running it as system!